TakeshiKawasaki/MD-for-ML/readme.md

 ## MD-for-ML <br>
 (2d)ABM: Two dimensional additive binary mixture system, whose parameters are listed in the ref.
 [1]. <br>
 (2d)KAM: Two dimensional Kob-Andersen binary mixture system, whose parameters are listed in the ref.
 [1]. <br>
 (3d)KAM: Three dimensional Kob-Andersen binary mixture system, whose parameters are listed in the ref.
-[2,3].
+[2,3].  <br>
 (3d)KAM　AQS shear: Three dimensional Kob-Andersen binary mixture system.
 The shear flow is given in AQS.
 AQS is realised by the FIRE method [4,5].